Jon A. Anderson, Ph.D., is Professor of Radiology and Chief of the Medical Physics Section at UT Southwestern.

 Born in Texas, Dr. Anderson received his undergraduate degree in physics and mathematics from Oklahoma City University, and his doctorate in physics from the University of Texas at Dallas.

-Before joining the faculty of UT Southwestern, Dr. Anderson developed applications of gamma-ray spectroscopy for well logging at the Atlantic Richfield Exploration and Production Research Laboratory in Plano, Texas, and investigated the use of nuclear isomeric states as laser gain mechanisms at UT Dallas.
+Before joining the faculty in 1989, Dr. Anderson developed applications of gamma-ray spectroscopy for well logging at the Atlantic Richfield Exploration and Production Research Laboratory in Plano, Texas, and investigated the use of nuclear isomeric states as laser gain mechanisms at the UT Dallas.
 He joined the UT Southwestern faculty in 1989 as an Assistant Professor in the Radiology Department.

 Dr. Anderson’s research interests include the medical physics aspects of computed tomography (CT), fluoroscopy, positron emission tomography (PET), radiation dosimetry, and radiation protection.